 For implementing Customized Partitions in Kafka Servers, you can follow different Kafka Partition Strategies or methods like Round Robin Assignor and Range Assignor to customize the Partition Distribution across the Kafka Cluster.
 Once you are well acquainted with basic Partition Creation in Kafka, you can explore such methods later.

 Want to take Hevo for a spin?
 SIGN UP for a 14-day Free Trial and experience the feature-rich Hevo suite first hand.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+You can also have a look at the unbeatable Hevo Pricing that will help you choose the right plan for your business needs.

 Share your experience of learning about Kafka Topic Partition Creation, Working & Efficient Strategies in the comments section below!